Meskat/canvas-based-effects/README.md

-# canvas-based-effects
-Some more/less simple things I've made to get better with canvas
+Some things I've done using canvas-boilerplate.